-When we talk about NACEP, we're not just referencing policies.
-We're talking about commitment to quality.
+When we talk about NACEP, we are not just referencing policies.
+We are talking about commitment to quality.

 NACEP is the National Alliance of Concurrent Enrollment Partnerships and is the organization responsible for accrediting concurrent enrollment programs across the country.
-In 2015, the Minnesota State Legislature passed a bill that was signed into law requiring every postsecondary institution offering concurrent enrollment courses be accredited by NACEP by May 2021.
+In 2015, the Minnesota State Legislature passed a bill requiring every postsecondary institution offering concurrent enrollment courses undergo NACEP accreditation by May 2021.